indictranstech/map/README.md

 ###Introduction:

-This app will help you primarily geo-tag your address be it in association with Customer, Warehouse, Vendor or Users with the help of latitude and longitude of location.
-It based on freely available API which helps get to your area based on pin code.<br>
+This app will help you primarily geo-tag your address be it in association with Customer, Warehouse, Vendor or Users etc.. with the help of latitude and longitude of location.
+Pin-code to geo-location and vice versa is power by GeoNames API (freely available under CCA 3.0).<br>
-You can specify the API URL as well.<br>
-as powered by API Name<br>

 Features: